skovy/skovy.dev/content/blog/typescript-explained-in-javascript-mapped-types/index.md

 };
 ```

-Taking the last JavaScript example directly from above results in two issues.
+Now, taking the last JavaScript example directly from above results in two issues.
 Both are: `Element implicitly has an 'any' type because expression of type 'string' can't be used to index type ...`.

 The first is a result of using `Object.keys`.
 It returns `string[]` but the
-`list` only allows four strings: `one`, `two`, `three`, `four`.
+`list` only allows four specific strings: `one`, `two`, `three`, `four`.
 The easiest fix
 is to cast the result.
-Another option is to [define another method that uses
+Another option is to [define a method that uses
 `Object.keys` but with stricter typings](https://stackoverflow.com/a/52856805/2690790).
+For now, let's cast it to be an array of only the keys contained within the list.

 ```typescript
 const keys = Object.keys(list) as Array<keyof List>;